-EXPERIENCE: Although our current practice focuses on degenerative conditions of the cervical and lumbar spine, minimally invasive surgery and injured workers, as a spine surgeon working at a tertiary care referral center and Level 1 Trauma Center such as the MGH for the past 20 years Dr. Fank X. Pedlow brings a vast amount of experience treating the most complex and challenging of spine conditions.
+EXPERIENCE: Although our current practice focuses on degenerative conditions of the cervical and lumbar spine, minimally invasive surgery, and injured workers, as a spine surgeon working at a tertiary care referral center and Level 1 Trauma Center for the past 20 years, Dr. Pedlow brings a vast amount of experience to the care of his patients gained from treating the most complex and challenging of spine conditions.

-EXPERTISE: In addition to training at some of the best hospitals and universities for Orthopaedic Surgery and Spine Surgery in North America and England, Dr. Pedlow’ residency also included years of experience in both General Surgery and Neurosurgery.
+EXPERTISE: Dr. Pedlow has trained at some of the best hospitals and universities for Orthopaedic Surgery and Spine Surgery in North America and England.
+In addition, his training years also included years of experience in both General Surgery and Neurosurgery.
 He is among the few surgeons trained in both the neurosurgical and orthopedic spine principles and techniques of spine surgery.
-When surgery is needed, Dr. Pedlow utilizes established, safe and effective surgical treatment methods, often employing the latest techniques and advanced technologies to minimize the invasiveness of surgery.
+When surgery is needed, he utilizes established, safe, and effective surgical treatment methods, often employing the latest techniques and advanced technologies to minimize the invasiveness of surgery.

-RESULTS: The best results following spine surgery involves obtaining an accurate diagnosis, identifying all aspects of a condition that cause pain and other symptoms, and implementing an appropriate, diagnostic specific treatment plan.
+RESULTS: The best results following spine surgery follows obtaining an accurate diagnosis, identifying all aspects of a condition that cause pain and other symptoms, and implementing an appropriate, diagnostic-specific treatment plan.
 In short, the right diagnosis – the right plan of treatment – surgical excellence.
-As we aim the achieve the best results possible for our patients, our approach is conservative – making sure non-operative options have been exhausted – and when necessary offering a surgical plan specific to the patient needs, and not more.
+As we aim to achieve the best results possible for our patients, our approach is conservative – making sure non-operative options have been exhausted – and when necessary offering a surgical plan specific to the patient needs, and not more.

 ETHICS: Our practice treats one patient at a time, and our sole concern is what is in the best interest of our patients.
 Dr. Pedlow performs one surgery at a time and does not use multiple operating rooms.
 Although Dr. Pedlow at times works with Orthopaedic Residents and Spine Fellows, he performs the surgery and is responsible for all aspects of your care.
 He will be in the OR from the moment you go asleep until you wake up.